-One thing that might help with your planning is to look into the typical processing times (between filing the N-400 and being called for your interview) at the USCIS offices serving both your parents' address in California and the city where your college is located.
+One thing that might help with your planning is to look into the typical processing times (between filing the N-400 and being called for your interview) at the USCIS offices serving both your parents' address and the city where your college or university is located.
 To do so, go to the Check Case Processing Times page of USCIS's website.

 By the way, we're assuming that you are already 18 years old, which is another requirement for naturalization.